Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Dataset

 \subsection{Pre- and post-melt Arctic sea ice imagery}

 To visualize melting Arctic sea ice we created 19445 image-triplets of pre-melt image, post-melt image, and post-melt segmentation mask, as displayed in~\cref{fig:arctic_model}.
+Because the retreat of Arctic sea ice occurs over decades, we used Winter and Summer imagery as pre- and post-melt, respectively.
 We found $\sim20k$ matching pre- and post-melt images by finding matching pairs across 27172 Winter images in 1st Oct.
 2019 - 1st May 2020 and 32433 Summer images in 1st Jun. - 31st Aug.
 2020 within the study area in~\cref{fig:arctic_study_area}.
 We downloaded cloud-free Sentinel-2 MSI Level 1-C visual imagery at 10m/px resolution in tiles of 1024x1024px that matched the criteria.
-Our ice segmentation model creates binary ice segmentation masks (1=ice) by thresholding grayscaled images into white and non-white (intensity < 255) areas, \texttt{x = (1 if x==1 else 0)}.
+Our ice segmentation model creates binary ice segmentation masks (1=ice) by thresholding grayscaled images into white and non-white (intensity $<255$) areas, \texttt{x = (1 if x==1 else 0)}.
 We created the post-melt segmentation masks by applying the segmentation model on the post-melt imagery.
 After creating segmentation masks, we rejected all image pairs that only contain ocean or land(mask=0).~\Cref{fig:arctic_data_distribution} shows the final locations of all image pairs.